powersync-ja/powersync-js/packages/react/README.md

 #### Query Loading

-The result from `useQuery` contains information about the data loading and fetching states.
+The response from `useQuery` includes the `isLoading` and `isFetching` properties, which indicate the current state of data retrieval.
 This can be used to show loading spinners or conditional widgets.

 ```JSX
 // TodoListDisplay.jsx